ARTWORK DETAILS

 EXHIBITIONS

-2018 - Royal Academy of Arts Summer Exhibition
+2018 | Royal Academy Summer Exhibition | London

 Pergamon I was personally selected by Grayson Perry and exhibited in gallery VIII.
 Gallery VIII was hung by Cornelia Parker and Grayson Perry. https://se.royalacademy.org.uk/2018/galleries/gallery-viii

-2018 - Other Art Fair, London
+2018 | Other Art Fair | London

 Pergamon I at The Royal Academy